rmullinnix/JSONParse/README.md

 ```
 The informational messages at the end of hte second are issues encountered while processing "oneOf" logic which do not affect the validity of the document.
 Still working on error output.

 Known issues - the (*JSONNode).GetJson() can cause a recursive loop if the json has a $ref back to itself.
-This is still in development, so there are other issues in there as well.
+The implementation is still in development, so there are other issues in there as well.